PEP 770 – Improving measurability of Python packages with Software Bill-of-Materials

 Abstract

 Software Bill-of-Materials (SBOM) is a technology-and-ecosystem-agnostic method for describing software composition, provenance, heritage, and more.
-SBOMs are used as inputs for software composition analysis (SCA) tools, such as scanners for vulnerabilities and licenses, and have been gaining traction in global software regulations and frameworks.
+SBOMs are used as inputs for SCA tools, such as scanners for vulnerabilities and licenses, and have been gaining traction in global software regulations and frameworks.

-This PEP proposes using SBOM documents included in Python packages as a means to improve software measurability for Python packages.
+This PEP proposes using SBOM documents included in Python packages as a means to improve automated software measurability for Python packages.

 The changes will update the Core Metadata specification to version 2.5.